Z3TA/webide/README.txt

 Set the password to "dockerpw" on the VM
 `passwd`

-If you did create a user, make sure the user uid ang gid are below 1000 so that it wont collide:
+If you (or the installer) did create a user, make sure the user uid ang gid are below 1000 so that it wont collide with WebIDE users:
 ````
 usermod -u 999 docker
 groupmod -g 999 docker
 ````
-Might have to enable root login as you can't change uid if there are processes running as that user
+(Might have to enable root login as you can't change uid if there are processes running as that user)

 Add public key to the VM (copy/paste)
 ````